Introduction

 I’m Never Going to Forgive You

-Once in place, the stunt coordinator gave Ernie one last piece of advice: keep his body flat and not tilt his head in order to avoid breaking his neck.
+Once in place, the stunt coordinator gave Ernie one last piece of advice: keep his body flat and not tilt his head to avoid breaking his neck.
 Ernie looked at him and said:

 “I’m never going to forgive you for this!”